Abnormal light propagation and the underdetermination of theory by evidence in astrophysics: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Zhigang Chen and Nikos Efremidis for helpful discussions.
-J.R.~is supported by the Leverhulme Trust.
-N.L. acknowledges the support of the Swiss National Science Foundation as part of the project `Philosophy Beyond Standard Physics'.
+We are grateful to Zhigang Chen, Patrick D\"{u}rr, and Nikos Efremidis for helpful discussions.
+We are also grateful to the two anonymous referees for helpful feedback and critical scrutiny.
+J.R.~is supported by a Leverhulme Trust Research Fellowship titled `Measuring Spacetime'.
+N.L. acknowledges the support of the Swiss National Science Foundation as part of the project `Philosophy Beyond Standard Physics' (105212\_207951).